 This one is a bit more vague, as it's categorized by an ever-shifting style rather than specific design elements — but contemporary sofas today often utilize natural textiles, neutral colors, and minimalist, spacious designs.
 In other words, it's subject to change, as "modern" furniture really just describes anything that's on-trend right now.
 That being said, since simplistic shapes and Scandinavian decor are particularly popular right now, most contemporary couches fit into those classifications.

 The Outline sofa, for example, sits low to the ground and takes elegant cues from modern architecture.
-It has low arms and a wide seat to optimize space, and its powder-coated aluminum legs and solid-color upholstery give it a current feel.
+It has low arms and a wide seat to optimize space, and its powder-coated aluminum legs and solid-color upholstery give it a current, industrial feel.
 You can even customize your material of choice (fabric or leather), and choose between three colors in each category.

 Outline Sofa, $4,295, Design Within Reach

 Love seats come in all different designs — that's because the qualification for this category has to do with size, not style.
 Whereas most couches can fit three people at a time, loveseats can fit one or two.
 They range from 52 inches to 71 inches in length, and are great for small living areas, end-of-bed seating, and to compliment a regular-sized sofa.
 Since they're smaller, they're usually also more affordable.

 Available in five different colors, the Morre loveseat from Zipcode Design has slanted legs, boxy angles, and a button-tufted textile for a mid-century look.
 The two rounded bolster cushions warm up the style without taking up too much room, and the foam-filled cushions give it a medium-firm feel for those who prefer some structure.
 This design has well over 300 reviews, and is a favorite among those who live in small studio apartments.